NumEconCopenhagen/projects-2020-swiss-python/README.md

 - /dataproject: Same structure as above.
 The project can be seen from running [PS_Data_Project_Coronavirus.ipynb](PS_Data_Project_Coronavirus.ipynb).
 We loaded, aggregated and visualized the coronavirus cases data provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

 - /modelproject: Same structure as above.
-The project can be seen from running.
+The project can be seen from running XY.
 We solved and visualized a standard OLG model.
 Furthermore, we extended it with a government and looked at the effect of tax and bond financing of the budget.